JustToThePoint English Website Version

 Configuring your Pi-hole to assign names to your clients

 One way to ensure that clients always get the same IP address and hostname is using Pi-Hole as a DHCP server.
 Go to Settings, DHCP, and enable DHCP Server.
+Then, use the Pi-hole as DNS Server.

 If your router is handling DHCP, you’ll need to disable DHCP on your router and let Pi-hole handle it.

 Local DNS Records.
 If you don’t want to use DHCP or if you have devices with static IP addresses that you want to give names, you can use local DNS records.
+Use this to give fixed names to devices with static IPs, just like /etc/hosts.

 Even though you’ve added the local DNS record in Pi-hole, your devices might not be querying Pi-hole for DNS or they might have cached old DNS records.